 Neither install nor uninstall requires a reboot.

-Install with default settings (process images hashed with sha1 and no
+Install with default settings (process images hashed with SHA1 and no network monitoring)

 sysmon -accepteula -i

 Install Sysmon with a configuration file (as described below)